-The Flying Carpet – intercultural encounters
+The Flying Carpet – Intercultural Encounters

-The emphasis is to not only work with aspects of national culture or backgrounds, but also individual interests and those things that matter the most in each and every person’s life.
+The emphasis is to not only work with aspects of national culture or backgrounds, but individual interests and those things that matter the most in each and every person’s life.

 The project should promote mutual respect and understanding between people in a concrete way and through different means of expressions.
 Everyone involved is received with acknowledgement, and through the cultural interaction that takes place the goal is to help developing life-skills that foster the view that diversity makes us richer, rather than seeing it as a cause for conflict.

 Each individual is a participant and a spectator at the same time.

 Kristín R. Vilhjálmsdóttir, project manager and educator, created The Flying Carpet after many years of experience as a teacher in Denmark and brought it to Iceland at the beginning of 2008.
 Now the project is based in Denmark but still with strong ties to schools in Iceland.

 An introduction to the intercultural encounters project can be booked and if requested Kristin is ready to guide and coordinate and facilitate a Flying Carpet Encounter.
 Workplaces can also book intercultural encounters – everyone can take part.

 2010 and 2015: Nominated to the society price of “Fréttablaðið”, an Icelandic news paper, in the category “actions against prejudice”.

 2017: The Icelandic contribution to The Nordic Language Festival in Aarhus.